TheSwert/darkflow_detect/README.md

-# Darflow Object Detection for Homeassistant
+# Darflow Object Detection for Home Assistant
-Object detection for Homeassistant using Darkflow
+Object detection for Home Assistant using Darkflow

 ## Prerequisites